luizbim/test-drive/README.md

 1. To build the NodeJS code you should use the nx target `nx run-many --all --target=build`
 2. Then from the root folder run the docker build `docker buildx build -f ./apps/[project-path]/Dockerfile .` (Considering you have buildx installed and configured)

+## Continuous Integration

+Three pipelines have been configured to this repo.

+1. PR Check - Checking the health of the PR that are created/updated
+2. Auto Release - Detects the changes done using conventional commits to automatically bump versions
+3. Auto Publish - Detects new github releases and create the docker images of the apps associated with the release

 ## The Application